 Dr Arthur Tjandra of Elixir de Vie even performed awake liposuction under local anesthesia on himself, twice!
 Unfortunately, he did not film it when he did it the first time round in 2008.
 He only started filming his surgeries and posting them on YouTube in 2014.
 When he performed a second liposuction on himself in December 2019, he made sure that it was filmed, and the case study was also published on his Vlog.
 He is Patient No. 532.

 Below is one of the videos of Dr Arthur Tjandra performing liposuction on himself, posted on our YouTube channel.
 How many surgeons in the world do you know, who have performed liposuction on themselves while filming it, then publish it on YouTube for the whole world to see?
 That is why YouTube deleted the video and terminated our account!
 The issue is not performing liposuction on oneself.
 Nor is it an issue of pornography.
 No, Dr Arthur Tjandra did not show his dick in the video.
 Neither did he show his balls or buttocks.
+His dick is too small to be shown.
+He is Chinese, after all.
+Chinese are known to have small dicks.
 He only showed his abdomen!
-The issue is he was showing the world that a surgeon could perform liposuction on himself with just a syringe!
+But, that video was immediately taken down by YouTube, which labelled it as pornography.
+Is that really the issue?
+No!
+The issue is he was showing the world that a surgeon could perform liposuction on himself with just a plastic syringe!
 If a surgeon can do such surgery on himself, he definitely can do it on his patients.
 If that is the case, and all patients start requesting their liposuction surgeries to be performed with syringe while they are awake, what will happen to the liposuction industry?
 Who will still buy $100,000 liposuction devices?

 If one could get a surgery done under local anesthesia, while one is completely awake and playing with one’s mobile phone: